deumanma/pandas-challenge-1/README.md

 **Confirming the data**

 I concantinated my new dataframe that i made with all the custom calculated columns and merged it to my previous clean_df from the start to include all of the data from the customer and be able to confirm the OrderID and ClientID.
 I had some trouble with confirming the top clients and my totals were not matching the expected output, but i needed to re-run my previous dataframes after changing a small thing.
+I also had to concatenate my two data frames and then go back and add suffixes to the columns because i discovered a dupe in the columns that was messing up my code.

+All of the confirmations were accurate until the last table, but when looking back at my calculations they were all running correctly and returning the correct values.
+I truly don't know what is causing that issue on the final lines.

+**Resources Used**

+I used google to find out out to concatenate and add a suffix and also i used ChatGPT to debug some of the error codes that I couldn't immediately figure out.
+Overall this was a lot harder than i thought it would be.
+It helped some of the pandas concepts we learned sync in.